sohamjaiswal/villain-bot/readme.md

-# how to use
+# How to use

-1. Create .env file in project route
+1. Create .env file in project route...
-2. enter token and prefix as follows...
+2. Enter token and prefix as follows...
     - token = "your token here"
     - prefix = "your prefix here"